sympodius/haiverin.scot/content/arts/tools-and-productivity/index.md

 In December 2016, I took stock of whether I'd achieved my yearly writing goals.
 I had not.

 I considered how to improve things, and settled on the notion that my tools were not good enough.
 As a classic [yak shaver](https://en.wiktionary.org/wiki/yak_shaving), I determined that I needed to improve my writing software; setup web publishing; publish to more formats; get a portable writing computer; get a better keyboard; purchase a writing bag; create a marketing strategy; and select better fonts for both writing and publishing.
-You know... because that's more efficient that sitting down and writing.
+You know... because that's more efficient than sitting down and writing.

 I was at least efficient enough to get a working version of this vision within the first month of 2017.
 However, I then spent most of the year tweaking it, starting from scratch, tweaking the new version, and then starting from scratch a second time.